 Ainsworth’s Strange Situation

-In 1963, Ainsworth embarked on a second observational project.
-In this revolutionary research, Ainsworth recorded thorough observations of the interaction between mothers and infants with an emphasis on meaningful behavior patterns in context.
-She also designed a groundbreaking procedure that ended up being the most prevalent experiment that could identify a young child’s attachment style.
+In 1963, Ainsworth embarked on a second observational project in Baltimore.
+In this research, Ainsworth recorded thorough observations of the interaction between mothers and infants over time.
+She also designed a groundbreaking procedure, called the Strange Situation, that ended up being the most prevalent experiment that could identify a young child’s attachment style.

-The Strange Situation is a series of 20-minute miniature dramas used to demonstrate the differences in mother-infant interactions and their relationships to an infant’s attachment.
-Participating infants are at about 12 to 18 months of age.
+The Strange Situation is a series of eight 20-minute miniature dramas used to demonstrate the differences in mother-infant interactions and their relationships to an infant’s attachment.

-In the Strange Situation procedure, the mother and infant are introduced to a laboratory playroom.
+In the procedure, the mother and infant between the age of 12 and 18 months are introduced to a laboratory playroom.
 Later, an unfamiliar woman, the stranger, joins them.
 While the stranger plays with the baby, the mother leaves briefly and then returns.
 A second separation follows during which the baby is completely alone.
 Finally, the stranger and then the mother return.

 Patterns of Attachment in Early Childhood

-From the Strange Situation laboratory procedure, the following three types of attachment can be identified – secure, resistant-avoidant, or anxious-ambivalent4,5.
-Later, a fourth category, disorganized-disoriented, was added by researchers Main, Hesse, and Solomon6.
+From the Strange procedure, Ainswoth was able to identify the following three types of attachment – secure, avoidant, and ambivalent6.
+Later, a fourth category, disorganized, was added by researchers Main, Hesse, and Solomon7 as a way to describe infants who had trouble dealing with stressful situations.

-Mothers of securely attached babies are more available, responsive, and sensitive to their children’s feelings.
-They responded quickly and reliably to the infants’ cues.
-These mothers also meshed playful behavior with that of their babies, creating mutually satisfying interactions7.
+Mothers of securely attached babies are more available, responsive, and sensitive to their children’s feelings during the first three months8.
+They responded quickly and reliably to the infants’ cues during feeding, face-to-face play, physical contact, and distress episodes.
+These mothers also meshed playful behavior with that of their babies, creating mutually satisfying interactions.

 During the Strange Situation, a disorganizedly attached child displays a variety of odd, unusual, contradictory, or conflicted behavior when the parent is there.
 They may show contradicting behavior patterns, such as intense attachment behavior followed by suddenly freezing or dazed action.
 They may avoid the caretaker but become distressed or angry when the caretaker leaves.
 They can suddenly stop motion or appear fearful of the parent.

-Disorganized attachment is a strong predictor of emotional dysregulation and related mental health problems later in life.
+Having a disorganized type is a strong predictor of emotional dysregulation and related mental health problems, such as anxiety, later in life.
 These children usually grow up with poor regulation and control of negative emotions.
 They are more likely to show oppositional, hostile, and aggressive behavior.

-Parents of disorganized babies are often more troubled, depressed, and abusive, perhaps because they are still troubled by their own unresolved attachment-related traumas and losses.
+Parents of disorganized babies are often more troubled, unpredictable and abusive perhaps because they are still troubled by their own unresolved attachment-related traumas and losses.
+They often suffer from depression and marital discord10.

-Bowlby has distinguished four phases of the development of child-mother attachment8.
+Bowlby has distinguished four phases of the development of child-mother attachment5.

-During the first few months in the first year, infants are inherently interested in and responsive to social interaction with virtually anyone.
+During the first few months, infants are inherently interested in and responsive to social interaction with virtually anyone.
 A baby shows a general rather than an individual attachment.
 Although they may recognize their mother or the primary caregiver, they are not distressed if another responsive, loving caretaker takes over.
 While the comforting actions of a caring adult are the baby’s base, the baby does not insist on a particular person.

 The baby begins to show preferences by, for example, smiling and vocalizing to and settling more quickly with some caregivers than others.
 They start to develop “stranger anxiety.”
 An unknown face is neither pleasurable nor exciting to the baby.
 Instead, it signals danger.